Easy Ninja Foodi soup recipes with chicken, beef, ground sausage or vegetarian! Lots of pressure cooker soups to choose from you’ll love.

 If you have leftover ham after the holidays, take out those lentils and try something new.Lentil soup with ham can be packed with meat or left vegetarian.

+You can make another meal, such as Pureed Soup with the leftovers or from scratch if you want it smooth too.
 There isn’t anything I haven’t been able to make in our this fast cooker air fryer machine!
 I have another oldie but goodie to share with you here too.

 Ninja Foodi Broccoli Cheese Soup

 Yes you can make a batch of air fryer onions to serve on hamburgers which is amazing too, but pair with this soup and oh wow!
 Don’t skip the gruyere cheese on top with bread, that is the best part y’all.

 Ready for some creamy delicious soup with broccoli now?
 Remember the cheese again!!
 Ok, so don’t count the calories on most of my creations, just enjoy them. 😉

 For the most part you’re going to use a quick rather than natural release when it comes to soups.
 Sometimes though if you are cooking a larger piece of meat beforehand, you’ll let it out slowly.